lcdm-uiuc/info490-sp16/Week2/lesson2.md

 ### Readings ####

+_Course Notebook_

+- Explore the course [Introduction to Regularization][regularization] IPython Notebook on the course JupyterHub server.

+_Other Material_

 - [Regularized Linear Regression][rlr] using Python.
 Note there is an IPython notebook available at the end of the blog post.
 - Introduction and Motivation sections of the [Wikipedia article on Lasso][wlas] (feel free to read more).